ampproject/amp-wp/readme.txt

 1. Theme support enables you to reuse the active theme's templates and stylesheets; all WordPress features (menus, widgets, comments) are available in AMP.
 2. Many themes can be served as AMP without any changes; the default experience is as if JavaScript is turned off in the browser since scripts are removed.
 3. Reader mode templates are still available, but they are are limited.
 Not only do they differ from the active theme, any validation errors are silently sanitized.
+4. Create great web experiences via AMP-powered websites or visually rich, engaging stories.
-4. Switch from Reader mode to Transitional or Standard mode in AMP settings screen.
+5. Switch from Reader mode to Transitional or Standard mode in AMP settings screen.
 You may need to disable the admin bar in AMP if your theme has a larger amount of CSS.
-5. Make the entire site available in AMP or pick specific post types and templates; you can also opt-out on per-post basis.
+6. Make the entire site available in AMP or pick specific post types and templates; you can also opt-out on per-post basis.
-6. Plugin checks for AMP validity and will indicate when either: no issues are found, new issues need moderation, or issues block AMP from being served.
+7. Plugin checks for AMP validity and will indicate when either: no issues are found, new issues need moderation, or issues block AMP from being served.
-7. The editor will surface validation issues during content authoring.
+8. The editor will surface validation issues during content authoring.
 The specific blocks with validation errors are indicated.
-8. Validated URLs include the list of validation errors encountered, giving control over whether sanitization for a validation error is accepted or rejected.
+9. Validated URLs include the list of validation errors encountered, giving control over whether sanitization for a validation error is accepted or rejected.
-9. Styles added by themes and plugins are automatically concatenated, minified, and tree-shaken to try to keep the total under 50KB of inline CSS.
+10. Styles added by themes and plugins are automatically concatenated, minified, and tree-shaken to try to keep the total under 50KB of inline CSS.
-10. A WP-CLI command is provided to check the URLs on a site for AMP validity.
+11. A WP-CLI command is provided to check the URLs on a site for AMP validity.
 Results are available in the admin for inspection.

 == Changelog ==